 Some of you know this story … my first board meeting fifteen years ago was a disaster – a horrific experience really.
 I had been asked to represent the regional chapter of my professional association on the national board.
 Then, while I was flying to Toronto to attend my first meeting, my local group sent a letter to the chair of the national board demanding that the CEO be replaced, without me knowing about it.

 How do you think that went over with my new board?

 What kind of welcome mat do you think they rolled out for this new director?
 I got killed.

-My first reaction on the call was predictably one of disbelief that the notion of arm’s length could be so flagrantly set aside.
-But then I asked myself, “What would the savvy director do?”
-How could I best support my board chair on this very significant interference on the part of government?
-Getting the CEO decision right is the most important responsibility of any governance board.
-In our view, the coming directive from government was a questionable move and not in the best interests of the organization and those we serve.
+My first reaction was one of outrage.
+But then I stopped to ask myself, “What would the savvy director do?”
+This simple question caused me to reframe my approach to “How can I best support the board chair on this significant issue?”
+After all, getting the leadership decision right is the most important responsibility of any governance board.
+The anticipated government directive was not necessarily in the best interests of the organization or its stakeholders.

 I have some ideas that are certainly more rational and level-headed than my first gut reaction.
 It will take some serious ‘savvy’ for the chair to navigate this one.
 Fortunately, she’s up to the task.

 The situation brought to mind this Albert Einstein observation.
 “All of us who are concerned for peace and triumph of reason and justice must be keenly aware how small an influence reason and honest good will exert upon events in the political field.”